MYaski/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Tutorial Exercise for pages
 ---
+On this site I will work on the tutorials for a new user (me) to Github